emilesean/DApp_Postmortems/README.md

 5. Check out the [Contributing Guidelines](https://github.com/emilesean/DApp_Postmortems/blob/main/CONTRIBUTING.md)

 **Disclaimer:** This content serves solely as a proof of concept, showcasing past security incidents related to decentralized applications.
 It is strictly intended for educational purposes and should not be interpreted as encouragement or endorsement of any illegal activities or actual hacking attempts.
-Any actions taken based on this content are the sole responsibility of the individual, and usage should adhere to applicable laws, regulations, and ethical standards.find . -type f -name '*.t.sol' | wc -l
+Any actions taken based on this content are the sole responsibility of the individual, and usage should adhere to applicable laws, regulations, and ethical standards.